ixenion/kernel_nothing_sm8475_nethunter/README.md

 bash build.sh
 ```

-Or check release page if there is no need for source compilation.
+Or check release page for kernel .zip.
+(Compiled for magisk users.)